 3. What are the main endpoints of the TRIDENIS clinical trial?

-The main clinical trial endpoints (the main results that are measured in the trial to see if the medicine has worked) are:
+The main clinical trial endpoints (the main results measured in the trial to see if the drug has worked) are:

-● What happens to RO7616789 at different doses once it is in the body, and the maximum dose of RO7616789 that can be given before unacceptable side effects occur
+- What happens to RO7616789 at different doses in the body, and the maximum dose of RO7616789 that can be given before unacceptable side effects occur

 4. Who can take part in this clinical trial?